p371k9/p371k9/README.md

 - 👋 Hi, I’m @p371k9
-- 👀 I’m interested in Scrapy, flat file databases, SQL
+- 👀 I’m interested in Scrapy
 - 🌱 I’m currently learning static site creation with HUGO
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...